browsermt/bergamot-translator/README.md

 ```

 ## Using Bergamot Translator
+### Using Native version
 The builds generate library that can be integrated to any project.
 All the public header files are specified in `src` folder.
+A short example of how to use the APIs is provided in `app/main.cpp` file

+### Using WASM version
+Please follow the `README` inside the `wasm` folder of this respository that demonstrates how to use the translator in JavaScript.